Enjoy these used curriculum sale tips for the big day on June 2!

 If you’re a buyer, feel free to chat with sellers.

-We keep hearing from homeschoolers who love coming to this event – not only for the sale, but also for the help and encouragement they receive!
+Homeschoolers keep telling us how much they love coming to this event – not only for the sale, but also for the help and encouragement they receive!

 Many of our sellers are longtime homeschool veterans with amazing insights.
 Take advantage of their experience, as it can help you make better purchases.